 1. Tabachin Ribbon, City Hall

 The 13-foot circular structure was one of six works created for an exhibit in Chicago's Millennium Park in 2010 by Mexican artist Yvonne Domenge.
 Domenge was inspired by the Tabachin tree, an evergreen that grows in her native Mexico and in the Rio Grande Valley.
 The tree's blooms range in hue from a vibrant earthy orange to the vivid yellow of the sculpture.
-The donated work was unveiled two years ago in a celebration honoring Fort Worth's Hispanic heritage.
+The donated work was unveiled in a celebration honoring Fort Worth's Hispanic heritage.

 2. Twisted Tornado Poles, West 7th Traffic Circle